BlenderVR/manual/manual/architecture/configuration-file.rst

 Configuration File
 ==================

-The BlenderVR XML configuration file is loaded by the `console <../architecture/run-modes.html#console>`_ to get the architecture related information to run BlenderVR and send it to each `virtual environment <../architecture/run-modes.html#virtual-environment>`_ rendering node.
+The BlenderVR XML configuration file is loaded by the console to get the architecture related information to run BlenderVR and send it to each virtual environment rendering node.

 This file must contain at least four sections, plus the ``plugins`` section.
 It also includes a ``blendervr`` section which only option is the network port used for the synchronization between the rendering nodes.